 608-263-4161 | firstname.lastname@example.org

-Arts Enterprise curriculum marked the beginning of a partnership with the School of Business in the drive to offer business skills and foundational coursework in business and entrepreneurship to artists and other creatives on campus.
-Arts Enterprise has been followed up by the development of additional coursework, the connection of coursework and internship credit to the Certificate of Entrepreneurship, which is available to any student on campus, and coursework and training for BBA students in aesthetic development for leadership training.
+The first Arts Enterprise: Art as Business as Art class was developed in 2009 through the Interdisciplinary Arts Residency program to offer business skills and foundational coursework in business and entrepreneurship to artists and other creatives on campus.
+Since then, the initiative has grown with the development of additional coursework; the connection of coursework and internship credit to the Certificate of Entrepreneurship, which is available to any student on campus; and coursework and training for BBA students in aesthetic development for leadership training.

-The UW–Madison Arts Institute runs the New Arts Venture Challenge (NAVC), a competition held each spring that provides funding to aspiring student arts entrepreneurs.
+The UW–Madison Arts Institute runs the Arts Business Competition (formerly the New Arts Venture Challenge), a competition held each spring that provides funding to aspiring student arts entrepreneurs.
 Continue on to find out about the application process and explore previous successful finalists’ projects.

 The Bolz Center for Arts Administration is this country’s premier MBA program with a specialized educational focus that links arts and business practice.
 Every other year, we invite our alumni, guest presenters, and practitioners, as well as our colleagues at other university programs to come back to the University of Wisconsin–Madison for continued learning on current topics and trends in the arts and business research arena.
 In the alternate years, we share this symposium learning space with the Pave Program in Arts Entrepreneurship at Arizona State University through their Biennial Symposium on Entrepreneurship and the Arts.
 Save the date!
 The 2018 ABRS will take place Thursday, April 19 – Friday, April 20, 2018.
 Find out more.